mthimunyethandiwe/se-assignment-2-introduction-to-software-engineering-mthimunyethandiwe/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:
+Define Software Engineering: Software engineering is the methodical application of engineering concepts to software system design, development, maintenance, testing, and assessment.

 What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):
+Software Development Life Cycle (SDLC):  Software engineering is the methodical application of engineering concepts to software system design, development, maintenance, testing, and assessment.
+Traditional Programming , focuses mainly on coding and problem solving without any formal methodologies. for Example; software engineering: developing a large-scale banking system; Traditional Programming: Writing a personal mobile app project.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: